fgrehm/vagrant-cachier/docs/usage.md

 ## Finding out disk space used by buckets

-At some point there'll be a `vagrant cache stats` command that will give you that information, but while that does not get implemented you can run the code below if you are on a Linux machine:
+At some point we might implement a `vagrant cache stats` command that will give you that information, but while that does not get implemented you can run the code below if you are on a Linux machine: